 Don’t get left without a lid or one too many layers of shingles by a scam artist masquerading as a roofing repair contractor.
 A true professional doesn’t show up (or climb up) unannounced, but is instead found through customer referrals and will provide a thorough assessment of repair needs, an appropriate recommendation for work to be done, and a detailed estimate for your review and approval.

-Whatever roof repair is really needs depends on its age, the roofing material present, the number of existing layers of roofing, and the length of time you plan to stay in your home.
+Whatever roof repair is really needed depends on its age, the roofing material present, the number of existing layers of roofing, and the length of time you plan to stay in your home.
 Adding a layer can sometimes do more damage than good, and starting all over with a new roof may be completely unnecessary.

 Chimney sweep scams